ydkhatri/UnifiedLogReader/README.md

 # UnifiedLogReader
 A parser for Unified logging .tracev3 files.

-Tracev3 files are compressed log files which can't be parsed individually on their own due to dependencies on other files.
-These dependencies are-
-* TimeSync files - contains boot uuid and continuous time to actual time (walltime) mapping
-* DSC files - contains most common shared string resources
-* Uuidtext files - contains string resources

-Each item has a different format.
-As data is sourced from these files, they have to be parsed along with the .tracev3 files, and the data then pieced together to recreate the log entries.
+## Project Status
+#### alpha, experimental
 _This is a work in progress..
-Currently this does not work on the first version of tracev3 which is seen on macOS 10.12.0 (which uses catalog v2).
-Tested to work on macOS 10.12.5 to current 10.14.3_
+Currently this does not support the first version of tracev3 which is seen on macOS 10.12.0 (which uses catalog v2).
+It has been tested to work on catalog v3 files used in macOS 10.12.5 upto the current 10.14.3_

-## Project Status
-alpha, experimental
 ## License
 MIT
 ## Requirements: 32 bit Python 2.7 with modules lz4, biplist and ipaddress
 The modules can easily be installed using `pip install lz4 biplist ipaddress`

 ## Usage
-The script needs access to 3 folders-
+The script needs access to files from 3 folders -
 * /private/var/db/diagnostics
 * /private/var/db/diagnostics/timesync
 * /private/var/db/uuidtext

 The tracev3 files are located within the diagnostics folder.
-If you have an image, you can just extract the diagnostics and uuidtext folders (shown at paths above) and provide it to this script.
+If you have a disk image, just extract the diagnostics and uuidtext folders (shown at paths above) and provide it to this script.

+Currently the script supports TSV and sqlite output.

 ```
 G:\>c:\Python27\python.exe c:\Github\UnifiedLogReader\UnifiedLogReader.py -h